Swan and ArabicMTEB: Dialect-Aware, Arabic-Centric, Cross-Lingual, and Cross-Cultural Embedding Models and Benchmarks: Ethical Statement

 \section{Ethical Statement}

+The societal implications of deploying dialect-aware models, such as \ourmodel, require careful consideration.
+While these models can bridge gaps in NLP for Arabic-speaking regions, there is a risk of inadvertently reinforcing biases or language hierarchies, particularly in areas where particular dialects are stigmatized or underrepresented.
+For instance, users in communities with dialects associated with lower socioeconomic status may feel marginalized if their dialect is not adequately supported.
+To mitigate these concerns, we have prioritized the inclusion of low-resource dialects and ensured that our synthetic data generation pipeline accounts for dialectal diversity.
+Additionally, future versions of models should include further dialectal balancing, specifically focusing on underrepresented communities.

-All research and development activities for the Swan models and ArabicMTEB benchmark were conducted with a commitment to ethical standards.
+Importantly, all research and development activities for the \texttt{Swan} models and \texttt{ArabicMTEB} benchmark were conducted with a commitment to ethical standards.
 Data collection and usage adhered to privacy and confidentiality norms, ensuring no sensitive information was utilized without proper anonymization and consent.
-We acknowledge the potential biases introduced by synthetic data and have taken steps to mitigate these through diverse data sources and rigorous evaluation.